rackerlabs/rackspace-whitepapers/content/use-cases/firefly-digital-glows-for-rackspace.md

 services and the Fanatical Support that Firefly Digital needed to keep its customers up and running around the clock.

-The proposal they've put together addresses every concern I raised;
+"The proposal they've put together addresses every concern I raised;
 they've even increased the power of certain servers to ensure my ability to meet my clients' needs.
 And, they're offering all this for just a little more than I'm already paying for a service that's keeping me up